 Cardinal Alexander Farnese bought the palace in 1580 and gave the villa its current name.
 It was called “Villa Farnesina” so as not to be confused with Palazzo Farnese, located on the opposite bank of the Tiber.
 According to legend, the Farnese family entrusted Michelangelo with the task of building a bridge to connect their two properties… however, nothing came of it.

 In the 18th century, the villa became the property of the Bourbons of Spain and later of the Kingdom of the Two Sicilies.
 In the 19th century, the Spanish ambassador Bermudez de Castro di Ripalta bought in turn the Villa Farnesina.

 The Villa Farnesina today

-In the 1920s, the villa became the property of the Italian state.
+The Italian State bought the villa in the 1920s.
 It is now partly open to the public and houses the headquarters of the Academy of Lynceans, the oldest scientific academy in Europe (located in the past in the Palazzo Altemps).